engideskmarc/engi-mqtt-client-node/readme.md

 ### Auth

-Given a running instance of the combined MQTT broker and proxy service, data can be sent to the service as follows:
+Given a running instance of the *engidesk MQTT broker and proxy service*, data can be sent to the service as follows:

 Devices are identified by their engidesk signed key: